MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

-1. Fix problem with logged in user hitting refresh - user-me is rejected
 1. Fix problems in logout when token is expired - This may be fixed
 1. After signup, the user list is not updated.
 Chat opens but does not have updated user list. - this may be fixed